we-are-Joinup/provider-api-doc/source/includes/_profile.md

 `Get https://api.joinupbackend/api/corporative-PROVIDER-SLUG/apps/passenger/PLATFORM/VERSION/signup/`

-This endpoint get the passenger profile.
+This endpoint gets the passenger profile.
 If you want to use only [a generic user][server2server] you should do not use this endpoint

-We have the common info to every user (passengers, taxi drivers, Joinup operators, admins, etc) in the User model.
-And the specific info of a passsenger in a Passenger model.
+We have the common info to every user (passengers, taxi drivers, Joinup operators, admins, etc) in the `User` model.
+And the specific info of a passenger in a `Passenger` model.
 For this reason, we have this structure in the json object

 ### 8.1.2 Profile attributes response (user)